Emergency Lighting: The Definitive Guide

 3. Legal Requirement for Public Safety

-The judicial system is responsible for enacting and enforcing laws and regulations that are in the public’s best interest.
+The judicial system is responsible for enacting and enforcing laws and regulations in the public’s best interest.

-Emergency and escape lighting has been deemed an essential part of modern architectural design.
+Emergency and escape lighting are essential parts of modern architectural design.
 Non-compliance with these building regulations is considered a violation of the law.

 In the best-case scenario, a building owner will face severe fines for non-compliance, and the business will be shut down until proper emergency lighting is installed.